GabrielHSSilveira/GabrielHSSilveira/README.md

 <h1 align="center">Hello there!👋</h1>

-My name is Gabriel, I'm software developer, with strong knowledge in Java and Python languages, as well as knowledge in FRONT-END development and neural network skills.
+My name is Gabriel, I'm software developer, with strong knowledge in Java and Python languages, and also knowledge in FRONT-END development and neural network skills.
 Certified in Data Center by Siemon.
 Electrical-electronic engineering student, technology enthusiast and passionate about programming.
 With a lot of desire and commitment to constant personal and professional development.

 ## Skills
 ![AMAZON AWS](https://img.shields.io/badge/Amazon_AWS-FF9900?style=for-the-badge&logo=amazonaws&logoColor=white)